 - When Albert Einstein was only 5 years old, his father took him a pocket compass.
 Einstein was extremely interested in the compass and was fascinated that the needle was moving through something unseen.

-- The idea of the Special Theory of Relativity came in his mind when he was riding a bicycle towards the street light.
+- The idea of the Special Theory of Relativity came to his mind when he was riding a bicycle towards the street light.
 He perceived that the speed of light is the same for all observers and is not influenced by the velocity of either the observer or the light source.

 - Albert Einstein claimed that his thoughts are visual.